JakubKwak/dnd-playlist-controller/README.md

 Small app to allow playlist switching using hotkeys for running my DND campaign

 ## Requirements
-- Windows OS
+- Windows or Mac (Linux currently not supported)
 - Spotify Dev application ID and Secret
-- If you plan to compile the binary yourself, you'll need Go 1.22.1
+- If you plan to compile the binary yourself, you'll need Go 1.22.1+

 ## Usage
 Create a .env file in the root of this project, and populate it with SPOTIFY_ID and SPOTIFY_SECRET